 - Nevada has no state or corporate income tax.
 Therefore, income generated from the trust is never taxed on a state level.

 - Nevada allows for Dynasty Trusts that can last for 365 years, skipping many generations for estate tax purposes.

 - Nevada has a two-year statute of limitations on asset transfers to self-settled spendthrift trusts, also known as a seasoning period.
 This is one of the shortest seasoning periods in all the United States.

-- There are no exception creditors under Nevada law, which includes claims for spousal and child support, this provision is unique to Nevada.
+- There are no exception creditors under Nevada law, which includes claims for spousal and child support.

 - There is no prohibition on the settlor’s powers over the trust, with the sole exception of making distributions to him or herself.

 - Trusts may require a distribution to the settlor and still qualify as self-settled spendthrift trusts, using grantor-retained annuity trusts, qualified personal residence trusts, charitable remainder trusts, or income-only distributions.